ourresearch/citeas-webapp/docs/ussri-blog/citeas-ussri-blog.md

 ## Please try CiteAs and report issues

 We would love to hear your experiences with the service.
 We are especially interested in hearing about requests that CiteAs is not currently finding, as well as feedback on the presentation of the results, and the position of CiteAs within the ecosystem of related services.
-Report issues on our [github issues page](https://github.com/Impactstory/citeas-webapp/issues).
+Report issues on our [GitHub issues page](https://github.com/Impactstory/citeas-webapp/issues).

-**Great software work ⟶ Clear requests for citation ⟶ More visibility in publications ⟶ More credit ⟶ Better Software ⟶ Better Science**
+**Great software work ⟶ Clear requests for citation ⟶ More visibility in publications ⟶ More credit ⟶ Better Software ⟶ Better Research**